-The Plan has received a determination letter from the Commonwealth of Puerto Rico's Department of Treasury ("Treasury") dated May 12, 2005, stating that the Plan is qualified under Sections 1165(a) and 1165(e) of the Puerto Rico Internal Revenue Code of 1994 ("PRIRC-94") and, therefore, the related trust is exempt from taxation.
-The PRIRC-94 was replaced January 31, 2011 by the Puerto Rico Code, and the retirement plan rules are now enacted as Puerto Rico Code Section 1081.01.
-Subsequent to this determination by the Treasury, the Plan was amended and restated and submitted to the Treasury for a determination letter under the Puerto Rico Code.
-Once qualified, the Plan is required to operate in conformity with the Puerto Rico Code to maintain its qualification and tax-exempt status of the related trust.
-The plan administrator believes the Plan is being operated in compliance with the applicable requirements of the Puerto Rico Code and continues to be qualified and, accordingly, that the related trust continues to be tax-exempt.
+The Plan has received a determination letter from the IRS dated April 3, 2015, stating that the Plan is qualified under Section 401(a) of the Code and, therefore, the related trust is exempt from taxation.
+Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
+The Company believes the Plan is being operated in compliance with the applicable requirements of the Code and, therefore, believes the Plan, as amended, is qualified and the related trust is tax exempt.

 U.S. GAAP requires Plan management to evaluate uncertain tax positions taken by the Plan.
-The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the Internal Revenue Service (IRS) and Treasury.
+The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
 The Company has analyzed the tax positions taken by the Plan and has concluded that as of January 31, 2015, there are no uncertain tax positions taken or expected to be taken.
-The Plan has recognized no interest or penalties related to uncertain tax positions.
-The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
+The Plan has recognized no interest or penalties related to uncertain tax positions; however, there are currently no audits for any tax periods in progress.
 The Plan remains subject to income tax examinations for fiscal 2012 and subsequent fiscal years.